• Home

 • Trip costume in reflective tape to catch the light of passing vehicles

-• Carry flashlights ( I really do love these mini Cree lights that are sturdy yet small enough for wee hands and give great light) or good glow sticks to light your way.
-You might want to wrap a cord around their wrist to attach the flashlight or glowstick to, or attach it to their bag.
+• Carry flashlights ( I do love these mini Cree lights that are sturdy yet small enough for wee hands and give great light) or good glow sticks to light your way.
+You might want to wrap a cord around their wrist to attach the flashlight or glowstick to or attach it to their bag.
 Just don’t make it long enough to be a tripping hazard.

 • Use fewer props – make sure props are not rigid and that they don’t bind the kids up when walking.

-Trick or Treating
+Halloween Safety Tips for Trick or Treating

 • Plan the route in advance and never walk alone – trick or treating is best when done in packs!